-Nigeria seizes donkey penises to be smuggled to Hong Kong
+Nigeria seizes thousands of donkey genitals in smuggling operation

-ABUJA, Nigeria (AP) — Nigerian officials have seized thousands of donkey penises that were about to be exported to Hong Kong, an official said on Thursday.
+ABUJA, Nigeria (AP) — Nigerian officials have seized thousands of male donkey genitals that were about to be exported to Hong Kong, an official said on Thursday.

-Sacks of the donkey male genitals were seized at the international airport in Lagos, Nigeria’s largest city, Sambo Dangaladima, the Nigeria Customs Service area commander, told reporters.
+Sacks of the donkey genitals were seized at the international airport in Lagos, Nigeria’s largest city, Sambo Dangaladima, the Nigeria Customs Service area commander, told reporters.

-The consignment was “falsely declared … as cow male genitals (but) after due examination, my export officers discovered they were donkey male genitals,” said Dangaladima.
+The consignment was “falsely declared … as cow male genitals [but] after due examination, my export officers discovered they were donkey male genitals,” said Dangaladima.
 A total of 16 sacks of the genitals were seized, he said.

 An investigation has been launched to find out more information about the seized items, the customs service said.